 IrisBG is used by gardens on almost every continent.
 To best meet the needs of our diverse group of clients, we offer the Multilingual Data module.
 By entering data using different languages in dedicated fields, gardens can connect and share with a wider audience.
 Though the screen language is English, it can easily be localized to other languages.

 This module is also fully supported for reports, and data import, and is automatically handled by the Web Explorer module which includes built-in screen languages Check out our multilingual support for right-to-left languages for Web Explorer.

-Why get multilingual data?
+Why get Multilingual Data?
 This module allows botany and horticulture to connect us with less language barriers in the way.
-Multilingual data can offer more opportunities to learn and understand plants living in regions different than our own.
+The Multilingual Data module offers more opportunities to learn and understand plants living in regions different than our own.